-For a shareholder proposal to be considered for inclusion in Aspen's Proxy Statement and proxy card for the 2017 Annual Meeting pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, which we refer to as the "Exchange Act," our Corporate Secretary must receive the written proposal no later than \\\\\\, 2017, which is 120 calendar days prior to the anniversary date Aspen's Proxy Statement was mailed to shareholders in connection with this Annual Meeting.
+For a shareholder proposal to be considered for inclusion in Aspen's Proxy Statement and proxy card for the 2017 Annual Meeting pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, which we refer to as the "Exchange Act," our Corporate Secretary must receive the written proposal no later than June 6, 2017, which is 120 calendar days prior to the anniversary date Aspen's Proxy Statement was mailed to shareholders in connection with this Annual Meeting.
 Such proposals also must comply with SEC regulations under Rule 14a-8 regarding the inclusion of shareholder proposals in company sponsored materials.

 - Our Bylaws include advance notice provisions that require shareholders desiring to recommend or nominate individuals to the Board or who wish to present a proposal at the 2017 Annual Meeting must do so in accordance with the terms of the advance notice provisions.
-For a shareholder proposal or a nomination that is not intended to be included in Aspen's Proxy Statement and proxy card under Rule 14a-8, our Corporate Secretary must receive the written proposal not later than the close of business on the 120th day (or \\\\\\, 2017) nor earlier than the close of business on the 150th day prior to the anniversary of the date on which Aspen released its proxy materials to its shareholders for this year's Annual Meeting (or \\\\\\, 2017); provided, however, that in the event that the date of the 2017 Annual Meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of this year's Annual Meeting, for notice by the shareholder to be timely, such shareholder's written notice must be delivered to the secretary not later than the close of business on the 90th day prior to the 2017 Annual Meeting or the 10th day following the day on which public announcement of the date of such meeting is first made, whichever is later.
+For a shareholder proposal or a nomination that is not intended to be included in Aspen's Proxy Statement and proxy card under Rule 14a-8, our Corporate Secretary must receive the written proposal not later than the close of business on the 120th day (or June 6, 2017) nor earlier than the close of business on the 150th day prior to the anniversary of the date on which Aspen released its proxy materials to its shareholders for this year's Annual Meeting (or May 7, 2017); provided, however, that in the event that the date of the 2017 Annual Meeting, for notice by the shareholder to be timely, such shareholder's written notice must be delivered to the secretary not later than the close of business on the 90th day prior to the anniversary of the 2017 Annual Meeting or the 10th day following the day on which public announcement of the date of such meeting is first made, whichever is later.
 Your notice must contain the specific information set forth in our Bylaws. - Additionally, you must be a record holder at the time you deliver your notice to the Corporate Secretary and are entitled to vote at the 2017 Annual Meeting.